opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/paymentmock/Full Page/README.md

     d.)
 Note down the ``merchantId`` and ``apiKey``.
 They cannot be retrieved again.

 3. Create a Merchant Account Group in the open payment framework workbench.
 Refer to [Create Merchant Account](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/0996ba68e5794b8ab51db8d25d4c9f8a/20a64f954df1425391757759011e7e6b.html)  for detailed instructions.
-4. Click **Configure** of the Test Payment account in the Merchant Account Group created in step 3.
+4. Click **Configure** of the Test Payment account in the payment integration created in step 3.

    a.)
-Note down the ``accountId`` and the ``accountGroupId``.
-These two values identify the merchant account group, and can be found in the top left of your merchant configuration.
+Note down the ``integrationId`` and the ``configurationId``.
+These two values identify the payment integration, and can be found in the top left of your configuration details page.

    b.)
-In the **General configuration** tab, set the Merchant ID of the Payment account using the value retrieved in step 2.
+In the **General configuration** tab, set the Merchant ID of the payment account using the value retrieved in step 2.

    c.)
 In the **Notification** tab, note down the URL for notification.